Are you thinking of buying your first home? You aren't alone.

-We can’t deny the allure of buying a home.
-From a cultural perspective, we are constantly bombarded with images of what the American dream should look like.
-Everyone is taught to dream of the home with the white picket fence and the large yard with green grass for the kids to play on.
-At this point, home ownership is as American as apple pie.
-(Interestingly, neither the apple pie nor apples themselves, are originally American.
-Both came ashore with immigrants.)
+We can't deny the allure of buying a home.
+From a cultural perspective, we are all bombarded with images of how the American dream looks.
+A charming new home with the picket fence and the large yard with green grass for the kids to play on.
+At this point, homeownership is as American as apple pie.

 Isn't Buying A House An Amazing Investment?